 2. Create PST import job

-- Sign in to Microsoft 365 compliance
+- Sign in to Microsoft Purview compliance portal

-- Click on Information governance
+- Click on Data lifecycle management

 - Choose Import